robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 Your answers to question 4 is the main part of your essay and should be approximately 2 A4 pages in length, 1 page per paper.
 -->

+### Investigating the Impact of Solid Design Principles on Machine Learning Code Understanding

+#### Core ideas and SE importance

+The core idea of the paper is to see if the source code of ML projects becomes more comprehensible when applying the SOLID principles [@solid].
+They investigated this by performing a qualitative study where participants review the code of an ML project in two groups - the control group looked at the original source code of the project, and the experimental group observed a refactored version adhering to the SOLID principles.
+The results show that, indeed, the ability to understand the code increases when written with the design principles in mind.
+The authors point out that while the benefit of SOLID and other design principles are well studied in SE, no such work has been made in the realm of ML.
+Filling this gap is important, given the increasing amount of ML in production - long-lived projects need to be maintainable, after all, and is therefore important to study.

+Personally, I do not think the results are very surprising, but what I do find important is that they surveyed data scientists from varying academic backgrounds.
+This is an interesting observation, since it shows how important standarized practices are for data scientists despite the different area of expertise they possess compared to a traditional software engineer.

+#### Relation to my research

+While I do not research anything ML related, the data science aspects brought up in the paper applies to mine.
+The authors mention that the code for the control group is written in computational notebooks which they point out tends to "encourage poor coding practices" [@solid].
+I perform data analysis in a similar fashion, and I agree that it quickly gets messy.
+If I were to be more strict in terms of coding practices, my results could get easier to reproduce.

+#### Integration into a larger AI-intensive project

+A fictional project utilizes ML to generate proof-of-concent security exploits.
+It utilizes a RAG based on known vulnerable code snippets.
+The amount of different vulnerabilities quickly rises and needs to be represented in a maintanable way.
+By incorporating the idea of using the SOLID principles for these tasks makes it easier to extend in the future, especially considering that all vulnerabilities share a common interface - code snippets.
+I could incorporate my research into this by supplying the vulnerabilities I find on the web along with the insight I gain from learning how they typically look.

+#### Adaption of my research

+As briefly mentioned above, adapting the SOLID principles in places where I would otherwise use quick notebooks is something I will keep in mind in the future.
+I think notebooks are useful, but they often get riddled with hacky solutions;
+if I apply the SOLID principles, the code will unevitably get more comprehensible, even if it is only me working on it.

 ## 6. Research Ethics & Synthesis Reflection